 The Company is exposed to financial risks as a result of exchange rate fluctuations and the volatility of these rates.
-The Company does not currently enter into forward contracts to mitigate this risk.
-There has been an increase to the risk exposure from 2021 due to an increase in U.S. denominated revenues.
+Effective February 1, 2023, the Company began entering into US dollar forward hedging agreements to partially mitigate this risk (refer to note 25).
+There has been an increase to the risk exposure from 2022 due to an increase in U.S. denominated revenues.